djvaron/Goldbach/README.md

 <img src="https://github.com/ardwwa/Goldbach/blob/master/profiling.png" width="600" alt="OPENACC"/>

 For problem sizes greater than 10<sup>7</sup>, our code spends more time in the sieve subroutine than the verification loop.
-Thus, parallelizing the sieve should produce the most benefit for large problem sizes.
+Thus, we expect that parallelizing the sieve should produce the greatest performance gains when the problem size is large.

 ## 4. OpenMP
 We implemented OpenMP and parallelized our code across 1 to 32 threads on [type of intel CPU] and generated the figure below.